 In the end, a bike generally will not rust in the shed, as long as you take care of it, and store it correctly!
 Things like covering it up, and maintaining your bike play big parts in how well your bike will hold up in the shed.

-One big concern is going to be the humidity in your area!
-If you live in high humidity areas like the south-east USA you likely will have a lot of condensation on your bike if it is left in the shed.
+One big concern when storing your bicycle is going to be the humidity in your area!
+If you live in high humidity areas like the southeast USA you likely will have a lot of condensation on your bike, even if it is left in the shed.

-We’ll talk a little later in the article how to make sure that even though you may have to keep your bike in the shed, there are ways to keep it from rusting.
+Why is that?
+Condensation forms in high humidity air and sits on your bike, which and in turn, will cause it to rust due to oxidation.
+We’ll talk a little later in the article about how to make sure that even though you may have to keep your bike in the shed, there are ways to keep it from rusting.

 So how are you going to keep your bike in good condition throughout storing your bike in the shed?
 Here are some ideas, you can use some or all of them to make sure your bike is taken care of.